aaron1729/RAG-chatbot/README.md

 a silly little chatbot that uses RAG to reference previous chat threads.

-built using react + vite, with a sqlite database.
+built using react + vite with a sqlite database, and llama index for RAG.

 react+vite app on port 5173 (vite's default).